What Does it Mean to Study Web Development?

 - Updating contents and maintaining the site.

 Developers who design sites from the initial concept must gather data to identify client needs and turn the data into functional and technical specifications for a Web site.
 This can include selecting programming languages and writing the code.
-Developers can recommend Web hardware and software, evaluate Web technologies, and develop standards for the site.
+Developers may recommend Web hardware and software, evaluate Web technologies, and/or develop standards for the site.

 The responsibilities or required skills for a Web developer can be divided into three categories.
 Design skills involve content development, graphics and layout, and security.
 Technical skills are needed to write code, develop databases, and implement testing.
 Management skills are used to evaluate the hardware and software systems, train other designers and developers, coordinate with other company personnel, and provide customer service.